 A quick breakdown on how to choose the right pack for your next adventure

 So.
-You’ve are comfortable with the out-and-back day trip, and completed a few awesome overnights.
-Baller!
-Now it’s time to see what you’re made of with a multi-day backpacking trip!
-You’re in for a real treat, because nothing feels greater than carrying everything you need to survive in the wilderness on your back.
+You’re comfortable with the out-and-back day trip, and you’ve completed a few awesome overnights.
+Rad!
+Now it’s time to see what you’re made of with a multi-day backpacking trip.
+You are in for a real treat, because nothing feels greater than carrying everything you need to survive in the wilderness on your back.
 Actually, scratch that—nothing feels greater than carrying all of your backcountry belongings in the RIGHT multi-day backpack.

-If you’ve ever tried to make do with a basic daypack or an overnight pack on a longer haul, you already know this: it is NOT ideal.
+If you’ve ever tried to make do with a basic daypack or an overnight pack on a longer haul, you likely learned the hard way that it is NOT ideal.
 So, with this in mind, your friends here at Kelty have put together a helpful list of things to consider when choosing a backpack for multi-day trips.
-Here’s the 411 on volume, features, fit—and why Kelty should definitely be your first choice.
+Here’s the 4-1-1 on volume, features, fit—and why Kelty should definitely be your first choice.

 How Big Should a Multi-Day Backpack Be?

 Pack volume refers to how much space there is inside your backpack.
-The outdoor industry typically measures this in liters, and the measurement is often conveniently listed right in the product name, as in our own Coyote 65 backpack.
-Because the title of this blog series is geared toward those with less outdoor gear experience, we’re assuming nobody reading this is an ultralight backpacker; these are the hardcore enthusiasts who will trim their toothbrushes to save ounces, and they’re not your problem.
+The outdoor industry typically measures this in liters, and the measurement is often conveniently listed right in the product name; like our Coyote 65 backpack.
+Because the title of this blog series is geared toward those with less outdoor gear experience, we’re assuming nobody reading this is an ultralight backpacker (these are the hardcore enthusiasts who will trim their toothbrushes to save ounces) and they’re not your problem.

 While there are some outlying variables for choosing a multi-day backpack volume—for example, taller folks may be able to handle a larger pack, or require bigger clothing and more food, all of which weighs more and takes up more room—there are some basic guidelines you should follow.
 But in the most general terms, you’ll need at least a 15–20 liter pack for day hikes, a 30–55 liter pack for overnight backpacking trips, a 45–55 liter pack for weekend backpacking trips, and a 55+ liter pack for multi-day backpacking trips.